ric2b/Vivaldi-browser/chromium/net/docs/bug-triage.md

   form on [OmahaProxy](https://omahaproxy.appspot.com/)
 * CC others who may be able to help
 * Mark it as `Needs-Feedback` and request more information if needed.
+* In cases where the bug has multiple components, but primary ownership falls outside of networking, further network triage may not be possible.
+In those cases, if possible remove the networking component.
+Otherwise, add the `Network-Triaged` label to the bug, and add a comment explaining which team should triage further.
+Adding the `Network-Triaged` serves to filter the bug from our untriaged bug list.
 * Request a NetLog that captures the problem.
 You can paste this on the bug:
   ```
   Please collect and attach a chrome://net-export log.